 To access the ready-to-use services, use the Ready To Use Tools gallery on the Analysis ribbon tab, or add an ArcGIS Server connection to one of the server locations above.
 You must be signed in to an ArcGIS organizational account and have analysis privileges set on your account.
 These services use ArcGIS credits.

-A web tool is another kind of geoprocessing tool, that is accessed through an ArcGIS portal.
+A web tool is another type of geoprocessing tool that is accessed through an ArcGIS portal.
 A web tool is a portal item that represents a geoprocessing service that is running on an ArcGIS server federated with your portal.
 You can share a tool as a web tool to allow others in your organization to run your analysis through the ArcGIS server.

 Web tools can be used by a number of ArcGIS platform clients.
 To the use a web tool in ArcGIS Pro, open the Catalog pane, switch to the Portal tab, and either browse the contents or search for the web tool by name.

 Geoprocessing environment settings can be thought of as additional parameters that affect the execution of a tool.
 Geoprocessing environments are typically set once using the project Environments window and are used by all geoprocessing tools when they are run.
 The geoprocessing environments set for the project are saved with the project and apply to all geoprocessing tools that are used while working in that project.